-Are you itching to set up a corporate computer system that manages both the financial and personnel side of things?
-Information systems is a popular major for someone like you.
-Central offers three options for students interested in information systems.
-Students can choose from an emphasis in accounting information systems (AIS), computer information systems (CIS) and management information systems (MIS).
-Graduates have entered graduate school and immediate employment as IT managers, Web programmers and information systems auditors.
+Are you interested in developing software systems or managing the information structure for an organization?
+Would you like to be a chief information officer someday?
+The information systems major at Central allows students to choose from an emphasis in accounting information systems (AIS), computer information systems (CIS) or management information systems (MIS).
+Graduates have entered graduate school and immediate employment as IT managers, web programmers and information systems auditors.

 The Weller Center for Business and International Studies houses faculty offices and classrooms for the economics, accounting, business management and modern language departments.
-The $3.9-million building was completed in 1999 and includes state-of-the-art technologies and a very energy efficient design, including solar panels on the roof.
-There is a 24-hour computer lab on the main floor and eight high-tech classrooms, two of which contain student computers.
+The building includes state-of-the-art technologies, a 24-hour computer lab on the main floor and eight high-tech classrooms, two of which contain student computers.

 Students are encouraged to study abroad with Central College to enhance their development as global citizens.
 Academic opportunities and internship programs also are available in Chicago, Washington, D.C., and New York City.
 Learn more about Central’s study abroad programs.